 When we wage internet war, both sides lose.

-The only thing way a troll loses is if they are met with complete and utter silence.
-We’ve all heard the advice, “Don’t feed the trolls” and it’s 100% true.
+The only thing way a troll loses is if they are met with complete silence.
+We’ve all heard the advice “Don’t feed the trolls” and it’s 100% true.
 Their GOAL is to get your reaction and attention.
 So why give them what they want?
-Why not just snuff out that flame by literally saying, “This comment isn’t even worth a thumbs down.”?
+Why not just snuff out that flame by literally saying, “This comment isn’t even worth a thumbs down”?